-WORK CREWS
+WORK OREWS

-There are in-custody and out-of-custody work crews.
-Out-of-custody work crews are managed through the Work Center and do community projects, such as park maintenance, five days a week.
+There are in-custody and Out-of-custody work crews are managed through the Work Center and do community projects, such as park maintenance, five days a week.
 Work done can cover unpaid fines that an individual may not have been able to afford.
 Incustody work crews are housed at the Work Center.
 They do community jobs, such as litter collection or maintenance projects, 40 hours a week.